shanesturrock/bioit/docs/igv.md

 If that shows as being there you can test it works with:

-    module load igv/2.4.10
+    module load igv/2.4.11
     which igv

 If all is good, you can move to the RPM building step.

-## Manual Build
+## Manual Install

-Get the zip file and unzip it in the src directory.
-Before building this will need to be patched to make the version number show up for users.
+Get the zip file from [https://software.broadinstitute.org/software/igv/download](https://software.broadinstitute.org/software/igv/download) and unzip it in the src directory.
+Then you just need to move the unzipped directory into its final location:

-Edit the `~/bioit/apps/igv/SPEC/about.properties.patch` file and change the version number and date to suit, then do the following:

-    cd igv-2.4.10
-    patch -p0 < ~/bioit/apps/igv/SPEC/about.properties.patch

-Set the JAVA variables so the build will use the OracleJDK instead of OpenJDK:

-    export JAVA_HOME=/usr/java/latest
-    export JRE_HOME=/usr/java/latest/jre
-    export PATH=$JAVA_HOME/bin:$PATH

-Now you can build the package:

-    ant -Dinclude.libs=true

-Make an install directory for it and move the built files and libraries in, as well as the launcher script users will execute:

-    mkdir /opt/bioit/igv/2.4.10
-    mv igv.jar /opt/bioit/igv/2.4.10
-    mv lib /opt/bioit/igv/2.4.10
+    mv IGV_2.4.11 /opt/bioit/igv/2.4.11

+Remove the run scripts that are included in this intall and copy over the run script we use:

+    rm /opt/bioit/igv/2.4.11/igv.sh
+    rm /opt/bioit/igv/2.4.11/igv.command
+    rm /opt/bioit/igv/2.4.11/igv.bat
-    cp ~/bioit/apps/igv/SPEC/igv /opt/bioit/igv/2.4.10
+    cp ~/bioit/apps/igv/SPEC/igv /opt/bioit/igv/2.4.11

 That should be enough for users to launch this version.